-I should start out by telling you that ALL 39 Army Warrior Tasks are very important.
+I should start out by telling you that all Army Warrior Tasks are important.
 To say one is more important that the others is pretty hard to do.
 Soldiers must know how to do ALL of these tasks to be competent in combat.
 That being said, I’m going to take my best shot at picking the top 10 tasks on the list.
 You may agree or disagree with the ones that I choose.
 That’s fine with me.

 Without a doubt, I will put this as the most important WTT because Soldiers must know how to shoot their assigned M4/M16 weapon, especially in combat.
 As far as I’m concerned, Soldiers who can’t qualify with their assigned weapon shouldn’t even be allowed to be in the Army.
 You must be able to engage a target accurately from numerous distances.